SingleManTH/agiletoolkit.org/docs/overview/mvc.md

 # Overview > A Fresh Approach To MVC

-## The Agile Toolkit Approach To MVC
+## The Agile Toolkit Approach To MVC and Presenters

 Agile Toolkit has refactored the MVC pattern to better meet the realities of rich application development.
 It takes a highly opinionated approach to MVC, building it into the object structure of the framework.
 Every line of code you write (excluding Exceptions) is descended from an `AbstractModel` class, an `AbstractView` class, or an `AbstractController` class.
 So everything in your application is either a Model, a View or a Controller.